DreamOfTheRedChamber/system-design-interviews/databaseDesign.md

 	- How to monitor the load on the shards
 	- How to move shards
 	- How to rebalance the system by splitting and merging shards.
+* If a non-integer value is chosen to be used a sharding key, for the ease of sharding, a hashing (e.g. CRC32) could be performed.
 * Typical sharding key
 	- City
 		+ How to handle uneven distribution problem